trance1st/JSONP1.1-DEMO/Readme.md

                 .build();
 System.out.println(book);
 ```
-See the class JsonBuildersExample for more examples.
+>  See the class JsonBuildersExample for more examples.

+>  Solve the exercise described in JsonBuildersExercise.txt (use the class JsonBuildersExercise for solution)

 ##### JSON POINTER
 JSON Pointer defines a string syntax for identifying a specific value within a JSON document.